Brich dem Hungrigen dein Brot, BWV 39: Final section

 The orchestral ritornello punctuates the movement for a third and last time, the upper strings playing the semiquaver figures, with the detached quavers on the beat in the oboes and off the beat in the alto recorders.
 It leads directly into the homophonic coda in the last seven bars of the movement.
 With the same orchestral pairings as the fugato episode, the sopranos joyously sing out the beginning of the second fugue theme below trilling recorders before joining the polyphony of the other voices—with a last emphatic sospirans figure in the basses—for the final exultant rendition of the text.

-As Whittaker (1959) states, this "short tutti outburst ... closes this superb chorus in a blaze of 'Herrlichkeit'."
-Gardiner (2004), commenting on the change of mood in the final section, writes, "The sense of relief after the stifling pathos of the opening sections is palpable ...
+As Whittaker states, this "short tutti outburst ... closes this superb chorus in a blaze of 'Herrlichkeit'."
+Gardiner, commenting on the change of mood in the final section, writes, "The sense of relief after the stifling pathos of the opening sections is palpable ...
 After so much pathos, the final coda led by the sopranos releases the pent-up energy in an explosion of joy."
-Robertson (1972) comments, "The words, to the end of this section, are based on Isaiah 58:7-8 ...
+Robertson comments, "The words, to the end of this section, are based on Isaiah 58:7-8 ...
 It brings Jesus' words to mind, 'Inasmuch as you do it unto them, you do it unto me' and his denunciation of the careless rich.
 Isaiah continues, 'Then shall thy light break forth as the morning and thy healing shall spring forth speedily; and thy righteousness shall go before thee.'
 Bach sets the paraphrase of these last words to a glorious fugue, with two expositions, and so brings to an end one of his finest choruses and one that is worthy indeed of the inspired words of Isaiah."

-Spitta (1899) also expresses his admiration for Bach's setting: "The chorus of the first movement, set to two beautiful verses of Isaiah, brings out the meaning of that text in the Sermon on the Mount, 'Blessed are the merciful, for they shall obtain mercy', and the cantata is fitly concluded with the sixth verse of the paraphrase of the beatitudes.
+expresses his admiration for Bach's setting: "The chorus of the first movement, set to two beautiful verses of Isaiah, brings out the meaning of that text in the Sermon on the Mount, 'Blessed are the merciful, for they shall obtain mercy', and the cantata is fitly concluded with the sixth verse of the paraphrase of the beatitudes.
 It is an affecting picture of Christian love, softening with tender hand and pitying sympathy the sorrow of the brethren, and obtaining the highest reward."
-Cantagrel (2010) describes the perfect balance in the proportions of the different sections, "marking a magnificent journey from darkness into light": the first fugato episode represents "the light emanating from the merciful walking in the paths of righteousness"; the second "the light of the glory of God".
+Gardiner noted the "immensity, vigour, flexibility and imagination of the opening chorus".
+Cantagrel describes the perfect balance in the proportions of the different sections, "marking a magnificent journey from darkness into light": the first fugato episode represents "the light emanating from the merciful walking in the paths of righteousness"; the second "the light of the glory of God".